 Here we go...

-Wizworld was once a lovely and colourful place until the evil Zark turned everything grey and rather drab.
+Wizworld was once a colourful place until the evil Zark turned everything grey and rather drab.
 We play as Wiz and are... well... a ball thingy who must attempt to add a splash of Technicolor back into his bleak world.
 We do that by collecting power-ups to aid us in shooting Zark's space monsters who will then drop bubbles of red, green or blue.
 Using these primary colours, we can recolour this drab world to its former glory.
 Well, in theory!

 Okay, let's restart and try again...
 Just what are those weird alien things?